 The review committee will evaluate all eligible and complete proposals received by the deadline.
 The Minnesota Department of Revenue will review all committee recommendations and is responsible for award decisions.
 Our award decisions are final and not subject to appeal.

-In order to consider organizations for grant funding, we must receive completed grant proposals by July 31, 2023, at 11:59 p.m.
-Central time.
+To consider organizations for grant funding, we must receive completed grant proposals by July 31, 2024, at 4:30 p.m.
+Central Time.